 - Wages and salaries of food service workers

 - Cost of food purchased

 - Food service supplies

 - Food service equipment purchases

 - Prorated Direct Costs that would usually be charged as Indirect Costs; i.e., prorated utility costs

-- 2. Indirect Costs 2 CFR 200.56 describes as an incurred for the benefit of multiple programs, functions, or other cost objectives not readily identifiable.
+- 2. Indirect Costs-Incurred for the benefit of multiple programs, functions, or other cost objectives not readily identifiable.
 Any cost that cannot be pinpointed to an exact dollar amount, a percentage will be used to determine how much can be charged to CNP and other federal programs.
-The percentage can be found in Single Sign or OSDE website as the Indirect Cost rate.
-(This rate changes every year) Examples:
+The percentage can be found in Single Sign on as the Indirect Cost rate.
+Examples:

 - Payroll services

 - Human resources

 - Worker's compensation

 - Electricity

-- Gas from town or city
+- Gas

 - Trash

+- 3. Cost assignments to Direct Costs or Indirect Costs are unique to each SFA.

-- 3. SFAs who are charging Indirect Costs to Child Nutrition (SP 60-2016) must:
+- 4. SFAs who are charging Indirect Costs to Child Nutrition must:

 - a.
 Have an approved Indirect Cost statement with the State agency showing the approved Indirect Cost rate.
-(It can be found on the OSDE Website.
-This rate changes every year)
+(It can be found on OSDE Website)

 - b.
 Allowable Indirect Costs (as well as Direct Costs) must be identified in a consistent manner.

 - c.
 An SFA must identify Indirect Costs by using the same methodology to allocate certain shared costs across the entire spectrum of its federal programs.

 - d.
 The SFA must not charge Indirect Costs previously paid by the General Fund.
 It is unallowable to bill the nonprofit food service account for indirect costs that were previously paid from the general fund unless an agreement exists to show that the district had been "loaning" the Nonprofit food service account funds to cover the indirect costs in one or more prior years.

 - e.
-The district cannot charge Child Nutrition as both directly and indirectly for the same item.

-- f.
 Any Direct Costs prorated for Child Nutrition (i.e., utilities) that would normally be considered an Indirect Cost must be subtracted from the Indirect Cost rate charged to Child Nutrition if the district is applying Indirect Cost to Child Nutrition

-G. Audits
+.G.
+Audits